neondatabase/website/content/guides/react-fastapi-rag-portfolio.md

 ## Testing the Chatbot

-Using httpie, you can test the chatbot by sending a POST request to the `/chat` endpoint with a user query.
+Using `httpie`, you can test the chatbot by sending a POST request to the `/chat` endpoint with a user query.
 For example:

 ```bash shouldWrap
 http POST http://localhost:8000/chat/ query="What is your favorite programming language?"